cardano-lightning/blog/pages/roadmap.md

 visa is the payment facilitator.
 The needs of these participants is distinct, and thus the CL node they run will be distinct.

-To understand more about our thinking see our blog post [[TODO :: FIXME]]

 ### Cirrus v0

 Cirrus is a super lightweight CL targeting end user/ consumers running the node